 3- It’s made me more patient.

 Caring for a puppy definitely takes patience.
-I’ve had to deal with a puppy getting sick all over his cage, going potty on the floor, tearing my stuff up.
+I’ve had to deal with a puppy getting sick all over his cage, going potty on the floor, and tearing my stuff up.
 Even waking me up in the middle of the night literally crying for attention.
 This can be frustrating, but I couldn’t be too mad because they didn’t mean to do anything wrong.
 Combine that with potty training, teaching them commands, and keeping them out of trouble and it taught me a lot of patience.

 4- It’s helped me feel more mindful.